Are you looking to plan an Oregon Coast road trip? You’ve come to the right spot!

 The Oregon Coast Scenic Railroad is a stretch of track that runs 46 miles between Garibaldi and Rockaway Beach.

-Daily tours are conducted on steam-powered trains and you get to learn about the history of the tracks and how they changed this part of Oregon.
+Daily tours are conducted on steam-powered trains.
+On board, you get to learn about the history of the tracks and how they changed this part of Oregon.

 They also run special holiday trips!
 Inquire about these events and times on their website to learn more.
 Add this to your Oregon coast road trip if you love history!